ApplicationCraft/applicationcraft.com/source/developers/documentation/product-guide/advanced-features/twirly-thing-hourglass/index.html.markdown

         // other actions
             app.pageJump("page2");
         }, 100);
     }

+and on the target page 'On Page Show' event, to hide the twirly thing:

     function handler_SummaryPage_onPageShow(){
         app.twirlyThing(app, false);
     }

+2: As we upload data to an external database we want to show the twirly thing over the with a different text message as the process commences and then hide it when the upload is successfully completed.
+Please note that this is being handled in the Client Side functions and not the Server Side functions

     function handler_btnUpload_onClick(mouseev){

         // Prepare an object to pass to the SSJ function